adavarski/Hetzner-Case-Study/README.md

 cipher AES-256-CBC
 user nobody

-Test: When connected to the OpenVPN server with the OpenVPN client(from home for example), we want to be able to access (ssh/etc.) the other servers which are part of the Hetzner private cloud (10.0.0.10 & any ones dedicated servers & VPCs), access to those servers from the one cloud openvpn server.
+Test: When connected to the OpenVPN server(VPC) with the OpenVPN client (from home for example), we want to be able to access (ssh/etc.) the other servers which are part of the Hetzner private cloud (10.0.0.10 & any ones dedicated servers & VPCs).
 ```

 - #### WireGuard